Walpole (trade association)

-Walpole is the official body for the UK's luxury goods sector.
-It represents the interests of 270 British brands and members include Rolls-Royce, Burberry, Claridge's and Harrods.
-Its purpose is to promote, protect and develop a sector that in 2019 was estimated to be worth £48 billion to the UK economy.
+The Walpole Committee Ltd. is a British trade association for the luxury goods sector.
+It represents around 270 British brands, including Rolls-Royce, Burberry, Claridge's and Harrods, and lobbies on their behalf in the United Kingdom and the European Union.

 History

-In 1990, the Churchill Group was founded by a collection of British companies, including British Airways, Coutts, DAKS Simpson, the Savoy Group and the Financial Times.
+The organisation was founded in 1990 as the Churchill Group by a group of British companies including British Airways, Coutts, DAKS Simpson, the Savoy Group and the Financial Times.
+It was renamed Walpole in 1992 after Robert Walpole.
+In 2005 it changed its stated focus from promoting British excellence to representing the luxury sector, and began lobbying in Westminster and Brussels.